Chex Quest: Comparison with Doom

-Leftover levels
+Left-over levels

 Chex Quest has only the first five levels from The Ultimate Doom converted for the game.
-Some leftover levels are playable (as Chex Quest conversions) only via the level warp parameter at startup.
-These leftover levels include maps 6 through 9 from episode 1 as well as all maps in episodes 2, 3, and 4.
+Some left-over levels are playable (as Chex Quest conversions) only via the level warp parameter at startup.
+These left-over levels include maps 6 through 9 from episode 1 as well as all maps in episodes 2, 3 and 4.
 In these levels the music reverts to the original score from Ultimate Doom.
 After the level warp parameter is used to access maps E3M1 or E4M1, the remainder of the levels (through map 5) within the episode selected can be accessed by completing the levels in the episode in order (just as with the standard level progression in Doom or Chex Quest).
 Unfortunately, bugs prevent any of the other levels from launching upon completion of the level before it, and similarly E4M9 cannot be reached from E4M2 as previously.
 Completion of E2M5 (via either exit) displays the end graphic originally displayed at the end of The Shores Of Hell, the second episode of the original Doom, and completing E3M5 displays the end sequence from Inferno, the third episode.
 Likewise, completing E4M5 displays the end graphic from Thy Flesh Consumed, the fourth and final episode of The Ultimate Doom.
 Both of the latter two end sequences feature a decapitated rabbit named Daisy.